nytimes/covid-19-data/README.md

 * Puerto Rico

+Data for Puerto Rico's county-equivalent municipios are available starting on May 5.
+This data was not available at the beginning of the outbreak and so all cases and deaths were assigned to Unknown.

 On April 21, the territory's health department revised their number of cases downward, saying they had been double counting some coronavirus patients in official reports, leading to a higher number of cases reported than actually confirmed.

 * North Dakota